YAMAHA VINO 125 (YJ125)

 Design and Amenities

 The Vino 125 is a surprisingly good handler with adequate suspension.
 The Vino 125 stops quickly as well, thanks to the well designed 180mm front disc brake.
-The inclusion of the front disc brake is one advantage that the Vino 125 has over the 2006 - 2011 Vino 50, which lost the front disc brake found in the 2002 - 2005 first generation Vino.
+The inclusion of the front disc brake is one advantage that the Vino 125 has over the Vino 50, which has always made do with a front drum brake.

 As you may suspect, the Vino 125 has a nice large storage area for your full face helmet under the seat.
 There’s no handy glovebox for your smaller items (ie. Vespa LX) or even an open cubby hole (ie. Vespa S).
 The tradeoff for the large underseat storage is a small fuel tank.
 On most scooters these two things compete for the volume under the seat and in the Vino 125 the storage is the clear winner.
 The gas tank in the Vino 125 is a mere 1.2 gallons (4.7L) so you won’t make it too far out of town without a jerry can.

 The Vino 125 has a fairly low seat (29.9”) for a 125cc scooter, so it accommodates shorter riders better than most scooters in this class with 31-32” being the norm.